NaiveInvestigator/save-playlist/README.md

 # save-playlist
-This script saves your playlist to the working directory of the mpv process and works well along with autoload.lua .
+This script saves your current playlist to the working directory of the mpv process and works well along with [autoload.lua](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua).

 Disclaimer: This is not my script.
 I took it from a [reddit thread](https://www.reddit.com/r/mpv/comments/ax925a/comment/emhpie3/?utm_source=share&utm_medium=web2x&context=3) and added it here since I couldnt find a script that saves the playlist and works with [autoload.lua](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua).

+# Installation
+Place this script inside your `/scripts` folder.

+# How to use the script?
+To activate the script press `Alt + s`.
+This keybind can be changed also via your `input.conf`.

+Instructions to do that is given below.

 # How to change keybind
 The keybinds for this script can be changed by placing the following lines in your ``input.conf``: